-- 180. Plaintiffs reallege and incorporate by reference the allegations contained in Paragraphs 1-174, as though fully set forth herein. - 181.
-During the class period, Defendant GCE has engaged in, and continues to engage in, and/or has aided and abetted, and continues to aid and abet, business acts or practices that constitute unfair competition as defined in the Unfair Competition Law, Business and Professions Code § 17200 et seq., in that such business acts and practices are unlawful, unfair, and fraudulent within the meaning of that statute. - 182.
-The business acts and practices engaged in by GCE that violate the Unfair Competition Law include: - a) Providing Plaintiff Wang and Class members in California with untrue, misleading, unreliable, and/or inaccurate information concerning the cost of the doctoral programs at Grand Canyon University; and
+222. Plaintiffs reallege and incorporate by reference the allegations contained in Paragraphs 1-216, as though fully set forth herein.

+223. During all relevant times, Defendant GCE has engaged in, and continues to engage in, and/or has aided and abetted, and continues to aid and abet, business acts or practices that constitute unfair competition as defined in the Unfair Competition Law, Business and Professions Code § 17200 et seq., in that such business acts and practices are unlawful, unfair, and fraudulent within the meaning of that statute.

+224. The business acts and practices engaged in by GCE that violate the Unfair Competition Law include:

-- b) Omitting material facts concerning the true cost of the doctoral programs at Grand Canyon University in communications with Plaintiff Wang and Class members in California. - 183.
-These business acts and practices are unlawful because they violate laws including: - a) Cal.
-Business and Professions Code § 17500; - b) RICO; - c) 34 C.F.R. §§ 688.71-73; and - d) Federal and state laws and regulations, including those preclude misrepresentations to students and potential students and those governing accreditation standards and disclosures. - 184.
-These business acts and practices are unfair in that GCE have caused doctoral students like Plaintiff Wang to pay thousands, sometimes tens of thousands, of dollars in unanticipated costs for continuation courses.
-These acts and practices violate public policy and are also immoral, unethical, oppressive, unscrupulous, and/or substantially injurious to consumers. - 185.
-These business acts and practices are fraudulent in that GCE's untrue and misleading representations and omissions regarding the accreditation of their professional graduate degree or certification programs are likely to, and in fact have, deceived the public. - 186.
-As a result of Defendants' unlawful, unfair, and fraudulent business acts and practices, Plaintiff Wang and the Class members in California are entitled to an order, pursuant to Business and Professions Code § 17203, enjoining such future conduct by GCE and such other orders and judgments that may be necessary to provide restitutionary disgorgement of GCE's illgotten gains and to restore to any Class member all monies paid as a result of GCE's conduct.
+a) Providing Plaintiff Wang and Class Members in California with untrue, misleading, unreliable, and/or inaccurate information concerning the cost of the doctoral programs at Grand Canyon University; and b) Omitting material facts concerning the true cost of the doctoral programs at Grand Canyon University in communications with Plaintiff Wang and Class Members in California.

+225. These business acts and practices are unlawful because they violate laws including:

+- a) Cal.
+Business and Professions Code § 17500; - b) RICO; - c) 34 C.F.R. §§ 688.71-73; and - Federal and state laws and regulations, including those preclude misrepresentations to students and potential students and those governing accreditation standards and disclosures.

+226. These business acts and practices are unfair in that GCE have caused doctoral students like Plaintiff Wang to pay thousands, sometimes tens of thousands, of dollars in unanticipated costs for continuation courses.
+These acts and practices violate public policy and are also immoral, unethical, oppressive, unscrupulous, and/or substantially injurious to consumers.

+227. These business acts and practices are fraudulent in that GCE's untrue and misleading representations and omissions regarding the accreditation of their professional graduate degree or certification programs are likely to, and in fact have, deceived the public.

+228. As a result of Defendants' unlawful, unfair, and fraudulent business acts and practices, Plaintiff Wang and the Class Members in California are entitled to an order, pursuant to Business and Professions Code § 17203, enjoining such future conduct by GCE and such other orders and judgments that may be necessary to provide restitutionary disgorgement of GCE's ill-gotten gains and to restore to any Class member all monies paid as a result of GCE's conduct.

+COUNT V

-COUNT V VIOLATION OF THE CONSUMER LEGAL REMEDIES ACT CAL.
+VIOLATION OF THE CONSUMER LEGAL REMEDIES ACT CAL.
 CIVIL CODE § 1750